Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineBasicMultiChannelPerlin.md

-# Basic Multi Channel Perlin
+# Cinemachine Basic Multi Channel Perlin component

 Use a Basic Multi Channel Perlin component in a Cinemachine Camera GameObject to simulate camera shake via Perlin noise movement.
 Perlin noise is a technique to compute pseudo-random movement with a natural behavior.